Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Related Work

+We focus on \expose{} and feedback writing skills, which are distinct from other (academic) writing skills.
+Below, we discuss related research directions and the gaps in existing datasets.

-The task of Automated Essay Scoring (AES)~\cite{Page1966}, aims to reduce human grading effort and improve consistency in writing assessment.
-Most widely used AES benchmarks consist of essays written to standardized prompts in general-domain language.
-These essays are typically manually annotated with a holistic score, complemented by scores for a small set of assessment criteria (e.g., content, organization, language) \cite{mathias-bhattacharyya-2018-asap,gaudeau-2025-beyond, li-ng-2024-icle, Xue2021, Crossley2023, Ishikawa2023}.
+\textbf{Automated essay scoring (AES)} AES~\cite{Page1966} is an established NLP task that focuses on writing assessment.
+However, AES benchmarks consist of persuasive essays in general-domain language, manually annotated with a holistic score, complemented by scores for a small set of assessment criteria (e.g., content, organization, language) \cite{mathias-bhattacharyya-2018-asap,gaudeau-2025-beyond, li-ng-2024-icle, Xue2021, Crossley2023, Ishikawa2023}.
 Importantly, these benchmarks do not include human feedback, revisions, or feedback assessment scores.